Alejandroq12/full-stack-application/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+> Inspired by...

-I would like to thank...
+I would like to thank Kodigo because this boot camp is challenging me to learn programming.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>